Jacquesvnme/Jacquesvnme/README.md

 I have learnt a wide variety of programming languages and frameworks.
 I believe my problem solving skills is a highly valuable skill that will help me solve any problem that might come my way .
-I also have provisiant skills in web programming which includes HTML, CSS and Javascript along with a few of frameworks
+I also have proficient skills in web programming which includes HTML, CSS and Javascript along with a few of frameworks

 ## Key Skills 🔧